plasmapper/common-esp-cpp/docs/index.rst

 Class method thread safety is implemented by having the :cpp:class:`PL::Lockable` as a base class and creating the class object lock guard at the beginning of the methods.

+:cpp:class:`PL::StreamServer` task method locks both the :cpp:class:`PL::StreamServer` and the :cpp:class:`PL::Stream` objects for the duration of the transaction.

 API reference
 -------------